37° 48' 15.7068'' N, 122° 16' 15.9996'' W

 QGIS vs. ArcGIS: A comparison for modern GIS workflows

-In this guide, we’ll unpack each platform's strengths.
+In this guide, we’ll unpack each platform’s strengths through real-world workflow scenarios rather than long feature checklists.
 Get ready to:

-• Examine how QGIS versus ArcGIS handles flexibility, data handling, and performance.
+• Examine how each platform handles flexibility, spatial analysis, data management, and performance.

-• Understand key differences related to scale, budget, and team expertise.
+• Understand key differences tied to team scale, technical expertise, governance needs, and budget constraints.

-QGIS vs. ArcGIS: What they do and how they compare
+H2: QGIS vs. ArcGIS vs Felt: What they do and how they compare

 What’s QGIS?